Skip to main content

 4. Testing the Integration

-Use the following test cards in the TEST environment.
+Use the following test cards in the DEV environment.
 For Apple Pay and Google Pay, you can use a simulator or real device; no real charges will be made, and the card will be replaced with the *4242 test card.

 Card NumberBehavior